Rubin Stevenson

 Rubin Stevenson (born June 16, 1964) is a college athletics administrator and former American football coach.

+Professional career

 He is the associate athletic director at Frostburg State University, a position he has held since late 2007.
 Stevenson served as the head football coach at Frostburg State from 2000 to 2007, compiling a record of 31–47.

+Personal life

 Stevenson is married to Patti Spencer Stevenson.
 They were married in July, 2000 and they have two children.